cavis/gridheist/README.md

 Compiling
 ---------

-You'll need to install the `grunt-cli` using the Node Package Manager...
+If you so choose to compile/test/develop yourself, you'll need to install the `grunt-cli` using the Node Package Manager...

     npm install -g grunt-cli